 Always leave a minimum 5-10 mm clearance around any penetrations for movement allowance.
 Seal the gap with appropriate sealant.

-Cutting and drilling must take place in a dry and well-ventilated
+Cutting and drilling must take place in a dry and well-ventilated result from cement dust if subjected to moisture.

-Remove dust immediatel with a dry micro-fibre cloth.
+Remove dust immediately with a dry micro-fibre